whitecollaralgos/Algoways/docs/CSRF.md

 # CSRF Migration Plan

 ## 1. Introduction
 Cross-Site Request Forgery (CSRF) is an attack that forces authenticated users to execute unwanted actions on a web application.
-To secure OpenAlgo’s REST/API endpoints, we will introduce a token-based CSRF protection layer across all state-changing operations.
+To secure AlgoWays’s REST/API endpoints, we will introduce a token-based CSRF protection layer across all state-changing operations.

 ## 2. Goals
 - Ensure all non-GET HTTP methods (POST, PUT, DELETE, PATCH) require a valid CSRF token.